 The transformational qualities of gongs were known to ancient cultures such as Egyptians, Greeks, Romans, Persians, Mongols, and Uighers.
 The gong is mentioned in writings during the 6th century in the time of the Emperor Hsuan Wu, originating in the country of His Yu in the western area in what was the Jang Kingdom between Tibet and Burma.
 Evidence suggests that gong making was known as early as 4,000BC and ancient alchemy sources put the gong as far out as 16,000BC.

 The Gong is one of man’s most powerful and oldest transformational and therapeutic instruments.
 It has been used for ritual, ceremony, prayer, and meditation since the Bronze Age.
-While its sound is relaxing and calming, centering and energizing, transforming and healing, gongs have been used in yoga, sound meditation, and vibrational therapy from the distant past to present.
+While its sound is relaxing and calming, centering and energizing, transforming and healing, gongs have been used in sound meditation, vibrational therapy and yoga from the distant past to present.

 When metal is being “excited”, electrons become highly charged electromagnetically and form a field of Plasmon (according to the late physicist David Bohm).
 The plasma field is being created off the gong and the listener becomes part of the field.
 Metal is the only material known where the electrons leave their atoms and join other atoms.
-When the activity of the gong ends, the electrons go back to their original atoms.
+When the vibrational activity of the gong ends, the electrons ‘go back’ to their original atoms.
 Once the gong comes to rest, the Plasmons and the energy field collapses.
 When the gong is revved up again the Plasmon field expands and intensifies.
-The participants are being electromagnetically charged in a positive, benevolent and holistic fashion.
-Many walk away with a natural buzz that is some case has lasted for a week.
+Participants of the event are being electromagnetically charged in a positive, benevolent and holistic fashion.
+Many walk away with a natural buzz that in some case has lasted for a week.

 This “musical touch,” of hearing through the ear of the body itself, creates a sense of ecstasy or well-being.
 The gong experience is an immersion into a spiraling cocoon of total sound.
 Through gonging, we are able to lose the sense of identity with our body as a physical object.
 We are no longer limited to a 3rd dimensional material world, but are taken to a fourth dimensional dream body.
 When we are in a 4th dimensional dream body, there is less interference between our ego consciousness and our more evolved innate intelligence.
 Our innate intelligence is the consciousness, creating perpetual DNA-repair while we are alive.